Arizona Opera: World premieres

-Artistic Ensembles and Labor Relations
+Artistic ensembles and labor relations

 The Arizona Opera Chorus is composed of professional singers from both Phoenix and Tucson.
-Choristers have been affiliated with the American Guild of Musical Artists (AGMA) since 1995.
+Choristers have been affiliated with the American Guild of Musical Artists since 1995.
 Union representation has resulted in improvements in chorus compensation and working conditions, and a concomitant improvement in the quality of new chorister candidates.

-The Arizona Opera Orchestra is composed of music professionals from three major cities in Arizona — Phoenix, Tucson, and Flagstaff, as well as from out of state.
+The Arizona Opera Orchestra is composed of music professionals from three Arizona cities — Phoenix, Tucson, and Flagstaff, as well as from out of state.
+The Arizona Opera created the Arizona Opera Orchestra under the leadership of David Speers.
 The musicians are represented by the American Federation of Musicians (AFM), Local 586.
-Union representation resulted in improvements in working conditions under a collective bargaining agreement.
+The Arizona Opera and Arizona Opera Orchestra operate together under the terms and conditions of a collective bargaining agreement.
 The Arizona Opera Orchestra is a member of ROPA, the Regional Orchestra Players' Association.
 In 1998 orchestra members formed the Arizona Opera Orchestra Musicians Association (AZOOMA) to support the musicians and the company.